We Look Wow

 Threat modeling is a systematic approach to finding security flaws in your web applications.
 You’ll be able to identify threats and weaknesses in your software before they become problems.

 Microsoft Threat Modeling Tool (MSTT) is a free tool designed to help you identify vulnerabilities and risks to the security of Microsoft software products.
-This is a web-based tool and is meant to help anyone who wants to learn about the security vulnerabilities and risks within their organization and the software they use.
-MSTT allows users to select products that they have installed on their network and the operating system in which those products are installed.
+This web-based tool is meant to help anyone who wants to learn about the security vulnerabilities and risks within their organization and the software they use.
+MSTT allows users to select products installed on their network and the operating system in which those products are installed.
 The tool generates a report that details these vulnerabilities and risk areas and suggestions to mitigate the identified risks and vulnerabilities.

 Microsoft Threat Modeling Tool